microsoft/vs-streamjsonrpc/doc/disposable.md

 StreamJsonRpc allows marshaling `IDisposable` objects in arguments and return values.

-An `IDisposable` object may also implement `INotifyDisposable` on the sender side so the sender can terminate the lifetime of the marshalled object to release resources.

 ## Use cases

 In all cases, the special handling of an `IDisposable` value only occurs if the container of that value is typed as `IDisposable`.